-The Medieval Trail is a seven night itinerary comprising full and half day rides.
-The week includes approximately 24 hours of riding and is suitable for intermediate and experienced riders.
+Medieval Tuscany is a seven night itinerary comprising full and half day rides.
+The week includes approximately 20 hours of riding and is suitable for intermediate and experienced riders.

 The Heart of Tuscany offers a more relaxed holiday and is an ideal itinerary for families and groups of mixed ability.
 The week includes 12 hours of riding, which can be a mixture of lessons and trail rides.
 You may also be able to join a full day ride, subject to ability and availability and additional riding can normally be arranged locally.

 Each trail has been designed to include a variety of landscapes; from shady Mediterranean forests to rolling golden grain fields, vineyards and olive groves.
-Stop for a gelato whilst you ride through a medieval village, visit ancient castle ruins in the middle of a forest still inhabited by wild boar or enjoy taking your horse for a paddle in the estate’s own private lake.
+Ride through a medieval village, visit ancient castle ruins in the middle of a forest still inhabited by wild boar or perhaps enjoy taking your horse for a paddle in the estate’s own private lake.

-The trails are diverse, so every day on the farm riders can experience a different style of ride: take a fast canter alongside the river at the bottom of a beautiful canyon; visit a friendly artisan for an aperitif at his workshop in the Pisan hills; discover medieval castles and abandoned churches on horseback; and perhaps enjoy a wonderful Italian style BBQ down at the lake accompanied by the farm’s own Chianti wine, whilst the horses graze nearby.
+The trails are diverse, so every day on the farm riders can experience a different style of ride: take a canter alongside the river at the bottom of a beautiful canyon; discover medieval castles and abandoned churches on horseback; ride through vineyards and open pastures; stop for picnics in shady groves whilst the horses graze nearby.